hamidghaedi/RNA-seq-differential-expression/README.md

 biplot(p, colby = "definition", lab = NULL, legendPosition = 'right')
 ```
 ![alt text](https://github.com/hamidghaedi/RNA-seq-differential-expression/blob/master/pc1.PNG)

+As depicted by the above plot, samples are somehow clustered together based on the “definition” variable levels: “Solid_Tissue_Normal”, and “Primary_solid_Tumor”.
+Its helpful to see how other PCs -other than PC1 and PC2 would clusters samples together.
+There are no PC combinations that can perfectly cluster samples based on the “definition” variable and this is may be because of how RNA-seq data are.

 ```R
 # Fol all top 10 possible combination
 pairsplot(p,